Top 10 Plants for Clay Soil

 Aster

 Wonderful as cut flowers, asters make any garden burst with color, particularly at the end of the growing season.
-From tiny alpine varieties to giants that reach 6 feet tall, this plant prefers full sun to partial shade.
+From tiny alpine varieties to giants that reach 6 feet tall, these plants for clay soil prefer full sun to partial shade.

-Gardener’s Secret: If you live in a northern area, plant asters early so they have time to settle in before winter.
+Gardener’s secret: If you live in a northern growing zone, plant asters early so they have time to settle in before winter.

 Potentilla